bradley-holt/shop/README.md

 Stop server with control + c
 ```

 Open your web browser and go to `http://localhost:8080/hoodie/admin/`.
-Login with the username "admin" and the password you set in `.hoodierc`.
+Login with password you set in `.hoodierc`.
 Your app currently has no users, but once a user signs up you could view or edit user accounts here in the Hoodie admin dashboard.

 Close the browser tab containing the Hoodie welcome screen.
 Back in your terminal, use `Ctrl-C` to cancel the `npm start` command and return you to the command prompt.